 Meet with our basement experts, and we'll customize your basement to keep it dry all the time!

-Call or contact Leader Basement Systems for a free inspection and estimate in Massachusetts.
+Call or contact Leader Foundation Solutions for a free inspection and estimate in Massachusetts.
 We provide basement waterproofing in Worcester, Springfield, Chicopee, Leominster, Pittsfield, Holyoke, Westfield, Amherst, Shrewsbury, Fitchburg, West Springfield, Gardner, Ludlow, Westborough, Easthampton, Greenfield, and the surrounding areas in Massachusetts and Rhode Island.
 Contact us today!

 This involves "painting" the basement walls and floors with a coating of cement that's meant to seal out moisture.